SEARCH

 A shady corner of the garden can be the best place to sit and relax, out of the hot sun.
 Define a sitting area with edging and add patio furniture for afternoon drinks.
 Or, if you prefer more serious relaxation, a hammock may be just what you need.

-We tend to think of shade gardens for hostas and ferns, but there are many bright and boldly-colored flowering annuals and perennials to choose from as well.
+We tend to think of hostas and ferns for shade gardens but there are many bright and boldly-colored flowering annuals and perennials to choose from as well.

-These flowering plants enjoy part-shade (4 to 6 hours of direct sun each day) and consistent moisture.
+These flowering plants (listed below) enjoy part-shade (4 to 6 hours of direct sun each day—and it does not have to be continuous) and consistent moisture.
+If you buy your plants already in bloom, they will do fine with even lower light.

 If your soil tends to be dry, consider adding a drip irrigation system (here’s a helpful guide).